 Hypoxia (Low Oxygen) and Anoxia (No Oxygen)

-- Check for updates and advisories from Bay Line (222-8888, May 15 to Oct.
-15) and HEALTH
+- Check for updates from the Bay Line: (401) 222-8888 (May 15 – October 15)

 - In the meantime, help prevent hypoxia by supporting efforts to improve water quality in the Bay.
 (See "Introduction to Narragansett Bay")

-- The Greenwich Bay Fish Kill - August, 2003 (RI DEM)
+- The Greenwich Bay Fish Kill (RIEMC)

 - Hypoxia in the Gulf of Mexico (EPA)